erangell/A2NoSlotMIDI/LESSONS/README.md

-# A2NoSlotMIDI - latest DSK images
+# A2NoSlotMIDI - lesson plans

 To be populated at Kansasfest